-Time commitment: Three hours (arrive 30 minutes early to the testing site)
+Time Commitment: 3 1/2 hours (arrive 30 minutes early to your exam)

-Once the Ohio Department of Commerce processes your application, you can expect to receive instructions on scheduling your exam by PSI, the state’s designated testing company.
-The cost of both the state and national parts of the exam is $58.
+Once the Ohio Department of Commerce processes your application, you can expect to receive instructions on scheduling your exam.
+The license exam is administered by PSI and you can schedule your exam online and pay the $61 exam fee directly to PSI.
 The testing sites are in the following locations:

 - Columbus North